 If you’re nervous about meeting them, say so.
 If you’re building a business and want their help, be upfront about it.
 Don’t pretend to be their friend with an ulterior motive; be 100% honest from the get-go.

 Don’t go overboard with your requests.
 Your requests for mentorship should be relatively straightforward and shouldn’t require much of a commitment from your mentor.

 Ask them if you can send them an email if you ever have a question in a specific arena.
 You can also ask if you could do a quick phone call with them at some point.

 Don’t ask for extended mentoring relationships unless you build a real connection.

-Repeat this process again and again and you’ll gradually amass a rolodex of successful people in different arenas that you can contact if you ever get stuck in your business.
+Repeat this process again and again and you’ll gradually amass a Rolodex of successful people in different areas that you can contact if you ever get stuck in your business.